Intussusception - Quick Consult

 • Vomiting follows the onset of abdominal pain.

-• Stool mixed with mucous and blood – currant jelly appearance in about 20% of cases
+• Stool mixed with mucus and blood – currant-jelly appearance in about 20% of cases.

-• Classic triad – currant-jelly stool, sausage-like abdominal mass in RUQ and pain, seen in less than 15% of patients
+• Classic triad – currant-jelly stool, sausage-shaped abdominal mass in RUQ, and pain - seen in less than 15% of patients.

 • Up to 20% of infants have no obvious pain.